Choose a Category

 From Lab to Application

-Retatrutide is the first tri-agonist peptide simultaneously targeting GLP-1, GIP, and glucagon receptors, making it one of the most actively researched compounds in metabolic science.
+Retatrutide is the first tri-agonist peptide simultaneously targeting multiple metabolic receptor pathways, making it one of the most actively researched compounds in metabolic science.
 BPC-157 and TB-500 continue to accumulate evidence for tissue repair applications.

 Longevity Science